masnapp/OOPP3/README.md

 # OOPP3
 CIS  129 Project 3

-This project required us to desing a program that would take a payroll.txt file and manipulate and validate the data so get the sum payroll for 7 different departments.
+This project required us to design a program that would take a payroll.txt file and manipulate and validate the data so get the sum payroll for 7 different departments.

 The txt file is as follows: